greenpeace/gpes-bigquery-recipes/README.md

 This repository contains **[Google BigQuery](https://bigquery.cloud.google.com/)** recipes to Analyse our data.
 To know more about Google BigQuery, watch [this video](https://www.youtube.com/watch?v=eyBK9nj-7AA).

+We are starting to use BigQuery for a few maintenace and Analytics tasks as it can quickly process large ammounts of information.

-It’s mainly recipes to use with data exported from Engaging Networks.
+Most of our recipes use data exported from Engaging Networks.
 User data and transactional data (petition signups, email opens and email clicks).

 ## **Upload data** to BigQuery